 Substances monitored include, but are not limited to: pharmaceuticals, lead, cryptosporidium, atrazine and arsenic, hard water, and algae.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immunocompromised persons, such as persons undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, and some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 The EPA and Centers for Disease Control (CDC) offer guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants.
 Additional health and contaminant information is available via the EPA's Safe Drinking Water Hotline, 800-426-4791 or at www.EPA.gov.

 Infants and young children are typically more vulnerable to lead in drinking water than the general population.
-It is possible that the lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
-If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested.
+It is possible lead levels at your property may be higher than at others in the community as a result of materials used in your plumbing.
+If you are concerned about elevated lead levels in your water, you may wish to have your water tested.
 Also, flush your tap for 30 seconds to two minutes before using tap water.